Recently, I’ve been chatting to a fair few companies about the challenges they’re facing as hirers.

 Make sure to communicate widely that you’re also open to 1:1 chats with anyone who wants to have one (not everyone can participate equally in groups).

-Tip: have a summary of each group’s results ready and a set of open questions to encourage a conversation.
+Top tip: Have a summary of each group’s results ready and a set of open questions to encourage a discussion and for people to speak up further.

-Analyze the feedback from the surveys and focus groups.
-Look at:
+Using the feedback from the surveys and focus groups, examine:

 - What are the areas of concern?